-Shed light on your new position and what you exactly do
+Would you shed light on your new position, what do you do as the EATP boss?

 What prompted you to venture into this industry?

 Both my academic and professional experience that spans over 15 years in hotels and tourism in Africa, Europe and the USA as well as my ambition of seeing the tourism industry thrive prompted me into this industry.

 In fact, I am hotelier at heart; I ran tour operations companies in Burundi, Rwanda and Kenya and managed an international hotel in Tanzania.

 What were you doing before joining the hospitality and tourism industry?

 I have been in the industry for a long time; I am a former Director General of Burundi Tourism Board.

 With this position I led government restructuring efforts to create tourism competitiveness, public and private sector partnerships and rebranding of the country as an attractive tourism destination in the East African region.

 I have also worked at the Ecole Hôtelière de Lausanne, Switzerland, as an Academic Assistant and Researcher.